Catholic Church sexual abuse cases by country: Poland

-In 2019, three protestors toppled a statue of Rev. Henryk Jankowski following revelations that he had sexually abused Barbara Borowiecka when she was a girl.
+In 2019, three protestors toppled a statue of Henryk Jankowski following revelations that he had sexually abused Barbara Borowiecka when she was a girl.
 Jankowski was the subject of a criminal investigation in 2004 related to alleged sexual abuse of a boy; the case was dropped.
 He was defrocked in 2004.
 He died in 2010 without having been convicted of sex abuse.
-Lech Walsea's personal chaplain, Rev. Franciszek Cybula, had been accused of sex abuse while serving in the clergy.
+Lech Walsea's personal chaplain, Franciszek Cybula, had been accused of sex abuse while serving in the clergy.
 On 13 August 2020, Pope Francis removed Gdansk Archbishop Slawoj Leszek Glodz, who was among those who covered up abuse committed by Jankowski and Cybula.
 Glodz had presided over Cybula's funeral.
 Although Glodz had turned 75, the required age for Catholic bishops to offer their resignation, his removal by Pope Francis was described as "cleaning house".
 It is highly unusual for the pope to accept such a resignation on a prelate's birthday.